0xB370/Node-Express-MySQL-API-Rest/README.md

 - Start apache2 and MySQL services.

+- Run the MySQL statements declared in the db/test.sql file.

 - Run _npm start_ (or _npm run dev_ to execute with nodemon).

 - Open your browser at _localhost:3000_ to verify that there's no errors.